jlevym/checkout_lergo/readme.txt

 	150X66 looks ok for the smartboard.
 350 X 140 was good for iframe.
 2. 	the iframe scr can be an scr ; https://www.tutorialspoint.com//html/html_iframes.htm
 3. I was missing the script for bootstrap.
 I need to get a later version. - the older version puts the writting below the image in the bootstrap media component
+4. to activate a function when using bootstrap radio buttons, use ng-change='newValue(option) in the html and call the function in the controller. (passing in the option.)
+Some angular features do not work when you use the bootstrap binding